aidanstansfield/aidanstansfield.github.io/_posts/2020-03-14-welcome-to-my-blog.markdown

 So after a bit of researching, I decided the best approach would be to build the site locally (that way I could use whatever plugins I pleased), and then push the result to GitHub for free hosting.
 Here's how I achieved this:

 1. Create a new branch called 'source'.
 Since the repository is what GitHub terms a "user" site and not a "project" site, the only publishing source available is the master branch.
-This means that the code GitHub will build and publish will be taken from the master branch, so we will need another branch to store the source code for building our blog!
+This means that the code GitHub will build and publish will be taken from the master branch, so we will need another branch to store the source code for building our blog! **NOTE:** If you do this, I would recommend changing the default branch of your repo to 'source'!
     ```
     git checkout -b source
     ```